"All of Me": Mining Users' Attributes from their Public Spotify Playlists: Conclusion and Future Works

 \subsection{Ethical Considerations}

 Our institutions do not mandate formal IRB approval for the experiments detailed in this study.
 However, we conducted our survey and evaluations in strict accordance with the ethical guidelines outlined in the Menlo report~\cite{bailey2012menlo}.
-All participants were explicitly informed that their responses would be utilized for research purposes, and our questionnaire refrained from soliciting sensitive or private information, such as names or addresses.
-Our dataset has never been publicly released, even in anonymized form.
-Additionally, we provided participants with an easily accessible email contact for requesting the removal of their entries from our dataset.
+Participants were explicitly told their responses would be used for research, and our questionnaire did not ask for sensitive or personally identifiable information like names or addresses.
+We provided participants with an easily accessible email contact for requesting the removal of their entries from our dataset.
+We reported only aggregated results to avoid risks of de-anonymization.
 Given we are based in Europe, we diligently adhered to GDPR regulations.
 Furthermore, all underage participants were situated in regions where their involvement in research surveys did not necessitate explicit parental consent~\cite{fra2020child}.